When Do the Leaves Change Color in the Fall

-Fall is an incredible season to visit Gatlinburg and The Great Smoky Mountains with the beautiful foliage, crisp air, crafts, harvest festivals, etc. If you have never visited Gatlinburg, TN in the month of October then you are missing out on an amazing experience.
+Fall is an incredible season to visit the Great Smoky Mountains with the beautiful Gatlinburg fall colors, crisp air, crafts, harvest festivals and more.
+If you have never visited Gatlinburg TN in October or early November, then you are missing out on an amazing experience.

-Figuring out when the color in the leaves will peak can be very tricky…like predicting the weather.
+Figuring out when the Gatlinburg fall colors will peak can be very tricky, and requires predicting the weather a little bit, too.
 A good rule of thumb that defines a brilliant fall is dry weather with cool (not freezing) temperatures in October.
-There are obviously other factors, but those two are a common necessity.
-Colors usually peak around the last half of October with the higher elevations changing color first and then trickling down into the valley.
-So how can you figure out if the color is peaking before you visit Gatlinburg?
-Luckily, the internet can help!
+There are obviously other factors, but the cool temperatures will make the fall even more stunning in the Smokies.
+Colors usually peak around the last half of October with the higher elevations changing color first and the colors trickling down into the valley.

 We’re planning a trip to Gatlinburg the first week in October.. any idea if that should be a good time for fall foliage viewing??